-In Alabama, the key factor in making an assault first-degree is the level of injury the victim sustains.
+The key factor in making an assault first degree is the level of injury the victim sustains.
 The injury must be a serious physical injury, defined by a state statute as an injury that creates a substantial risk of death, or which causes serious or protracted disfigurement, protracted impairment of health, or protracted loss or impairment of the function of any bodily organ.
 These types of injuries include losing limbs, loss of an eye, being permanently disabled, or having serious surgeries after the injury.

-There are five separate theories the state can use to create an assault charge.
+There are five separate theories the state of Alabama can use to create an assault charge.
 These theories include:

 - When someone with intent causes serious physical injury to another person through means of a deadly weapon or dangerous instrument.